chrisho251/AI-Chatbot/README.md

 # AI-chatbot

-Backend of a Health Science exam-prep chatbot.
+Backend of a AI chatbot.
 It uses open-weight models only, RAG with eight workers, RAGAs evaluation, and escalation to external sources and human experts.
 It runs locally first and moves to AWS later.

 **Read next:**
 - [docs/architecture/ARCHITECTURE.md](docs/architecture/ARCHITECTURE.md): how the system works.